open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

   @Override
   public void failure(ConsumerRecord<K, V> record, Exception exception, Consumer<K, V> consumer) {
-    // we should capture the error in the scope of the processing span (or pass its context explicitly). logger.logRecordBuilder()
+    // we should capture this error in the scope of the processing span (or pass its context explicitly). logger.logRecordBuilder()
       .setSeverity(Severity.ERROR)
       .addAttribute("messaging.message.id", record.getId())